-In maintenance mode, the standby transmitter's RF output is enabled into the dummy load to allow testing and maintenance.
+In maintenance mode, the standby transmitter's RF output is enabled into the dummy load to allow testing and maintenance, provided the system interlock is intact and the dummy load interlock is intact (A1J5-10 shorted to ground).
 In this mode, automatic RF changeover is disabled.
 To view the Maintenance Mode screen (see Figure 3.16), select Maint Mode in the Transfer Ctrl menu and press the right arrow or the accept (checkmark) button.